Transportation Options in Orlando

 You've got lots of options to get to and from your apartment in the Orlando area!

-From your apartment there are numerous ways to get around Orlando.
+From your apartment, there are numerous ways to get around Orlando.
 Travel by public transportation allows you to take a break from driving and saves the wear and tear on your own vehicle.
-If you must drive look into carpooling, this is great way to save money and perhaps make some new friends.
+If you must drive look into carpooling, this is a great way to save money and perhaps make some new friends.
 Whatever you decide, rest well in your apartment knowing that you have choices.

 « Return to Relocation Guide.